tonyahowe/TrainingMaterials/ThemingIntro/ThemingOmeka.md

 * Copy the example-theme theme into your themes directory

+## From Scratch Theme

+* Contains files and folders for collections, items, header and footer, css, and more to get you up and theming quickly.

 ## Override the items/show page

 _Demonstrate the typical functions, CSS classes, and structures used in a show page_